-- The Design Standards and Guidelines document will provide specific guidance for the character of the overall Project, resulting in high-quality architecture, extensive streetscape and public realm improvements, and abundant publicly-accessible open space. - The Development Agreement will provide substantial public benefits in areas including affordable housing, funding for transportation improvements, workforce development, and historic preservation, among other benefits. - The Project is, on balance, consistent with the Goals, Policies, and Objectives of the General Plan.
+- The site is currently underutilized, and the addition of new ground-floor retail spaces, new streets and public amenities, and publicly-accessibly open spaces will enliven the streetscape and will provide new access to the waterfront. - The Design Standards and Guidelines document will provide specific guidance for the character of the overall Project, resulting in high-quality architecture, extensive streetscape and public realm improvements, and abundant publicly-accessible open space. - The Development Agreement will provide substantial public benefits in areas including affordable housing, funding for transportation improvements, workforce development, and historic preservation, among other benefits. - The Project is, on balance, consistent with the Goals, Policies, and Objectives of the General Plan.